0aoq/basic-text-editor/README.md

-# basic-text-editor
+# Text Editor

-Super basic text editor.
+One of the most basic text editors ever.

+Clone the repository, or check out the demo.